homecourse

 // ...

-"test:debug": "node --inspect -r tsconfig-paths/register -r ts-node/register node_modules/.bin/jest --runInBand",
+"test:debug": "node --inspect -r tsconfig-paths/register -r ts-node/register node_modules/.bin/jest --runInBand"

 }